 Make sure your name (either your company name if you register the domain on behalf of a business, or personal name if it is for you, an individual) is listed as the registrant for the domain.
 If you register the domain on behalf of a company, make sure the registrant name contains the company name.

 If the registrant that is listed is your web developer or your domain name provider (registrar), you will need to contact your registrar to get this transferred to the correct individual / organisation.

 You need to keep your registration details up to date with your registrar.
 The Domain Name Commission receive numerous requests from entities that claim to be the owner of the domain, but the domain is instead showing a different registrant (such as a previous staff member, or another provider of the part enquiring).

-Not being listed as the registrant can cause issues when it comes time to renewing your domain name, or transferring providers, this may cause your email or website to be down for a number of days.
+Not being listed as the registrant can cause domain management issues when it comes time to renew your domain name or transfer providers, this may cause your email or website to be down for a number of days.

 If you have any issues or any questions in regards to a change of registrant, please contact us here.

 Tip 2: Keep track of where you registered the domain name.

 Regardless of whether you are registering domains for your business or yourself, you should keep a list of the registered domains with important information about each domain.
 This will make it easier to manage your .nz domain names in the future.

 For each domain add at least the name of the registrar where you registered the domain and a link to the control panel.
 This will allow you to keep track of where the domain is registered when it's time to renew it or make other important changes like the nameservers.

 Tip 3: Think about allowing auto renewal for your domain names.